hilbix/Sponge-Vanilla/README.md

 reboot
 ```

-Now that we have `sudo` things get easier.
+Now that we have `sudo`, things get easier.

-### Pull in some development things

-Probably not all packages are needed.
-However it does not hurt much to install everything.
+### Add a timeserver

+You probably do not need this, however I always do this.
+My timeserver is named `meine.uhr.geht.net.`

 ```
 tino@sponge:~$

-sudo apt-get install tmux build-essential openjdk-7-jdk

-# No we should configure a bit.
-Pull it from where you think it's best:
-for a in .vimrc .screenr .tmux.conf; do wget http://hydra.geht.net/"$a"; done
+# Now add some Timeserver
 sudo apt-get install openntpd

-# Now add some Timeserver
 sudo tee /etc/openntpd/ntpd.conf <<EOF server meine.uhr.geht.net.
 EOF